Skip to content

 What about retirement accounts?

-Life insurance and retirement accounts (tax-advantaged retirement account, retirement account) with named beneficiaries bypass probate entirely.
+Life insurance and retirement accounts (retirement account, retirement account) with named beneficiaries bypass probate entirely.
 They go directly to named beneficiaries regardless of will.
 Only probate assets appear in the calculator.
 If significant assets are in retirement accounts, actual heir distribution differs from what this calculator shows — probate estate may be relatively small.

 Should unequal heir shares be supported?